Your Local Funding Guide to California Small Business Loans

-Highly-qualified California small businesses should also consider the Jewish Free Loan Association as a top-tier funding source.
-JFLA offers interest-free small business loans of up to $75,000 to California small businesses with owners who are permanent residents of Los Angeles and Ventura counties.
+Highly qualified California small businesses should also consider the Jewish Free Loan Association as a top-tier funding source.
+JFLA offers interest-free small business loans of up to $36,000 to California small businesses with owners who are permanent residents of Los Angeles and Ventura counties.

-If you want to access a small business loan of up to $30,000 through JFLA, you will need to come to the table with two guarantors with good credit and steady income.
-For small business loans greater than $30,000, JFLA will require three guarantors with good credit and steady income.
-Also note that JFLA can’t provide loans to nonprofit organizations.
+If you want to access a small business loan of $36,000 through JFLA, you will need to come to the table with two guarantors with excellent credit and steady income.
+For small business loans up to $10,000, JFLA will require two guarantors with good credit and steady income.
+Also, note that JFLA can only provide loans to nonprofit organizations that are Jewish agencies.

 To be sure, an interest-free business loan is great for the small business but risky for the lender.
 As a result, JFLA’s application will be pretty rigorous, requiring years of personal and business tax returns.
-Check out the JFLA application requirements for small business loans of up to $15,000 and those for small business loans of up to $75,000 to see if you’re a fit for this program.
+Check out the JFLA application requirements for small business loans of up to $36,000 to see if you’re a fit for this program.